ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

 Here we create an integer to keep track of what shape we're going to publish.
-The four types we'll be using here all use the `visualization_msgs/msg/Marker <https://docs.ros2.org/latest/api/visualization_msgs/msg/Marker.html>`__ message in the same way, so we can simply switch out the shape type to demonstrate the four different shapes.
+The four types we'll be using here all use the `visualization_msgs/msg/Marker <https://github.com/ros2/common_interfaces/blob/rolling/visualization_msgs/msg/Marker.msg>`__ message in the same way, so we can simply switch out the shape type to demonstrate the four different shapes.

 .. code-block:: C++

     uint32_t shape = visualization_msgs::msg::Marker::CUBE;

 Next comes the main part of the program.

 First we create a ``visualization_msgs/msg/Marker``, and begin filling it out.
-The header here is a ``std_msgs/Header``, which should be familiar if you've done the `tf tutorials <https://docs.ros.org/en/rolling/Tutorials/Intermediate/Tf2/Tf2-Main.html>`__ :doc:`tf tutorials  <../../Tf2/Tf2-Main>`.
+The header here is a ``std_msgs/Header``, which should be familiar if you've done the :doc:`tf tutorials  <../../Tf2/Tf2-Main>`.
 We set the ``frame_id`` member to ``/my_frame`` as an example.
 In a running system this should be the frame relative to which you want the marker's pose to be interpreted.